AxiSEMunity/AxiSEM3D/doc/Installation.md

 ## Mesher
 [SalvusMeshLite](https://gitlab.com/Salvus/SalvusMeshLite) is the mesher for AxiSEM3D.

-Its installation is trivial with `pip`:
+Installation:
 ```bash
 pip install https://gitlab.com/Salvus/SalvusMeshLite/-/archive/master/SalvusMeshLite-master.zip
 ```
 The mesher runs on a single processor, so there is no need to install it on an HPC cluster.
-It is efficient enough to generate very large-scale meshes on a laptop.
+It can generate very large-scale meshes locally.

 Verify the installation by
 ```bash